 John is a long time graphic designer with a musical soul.
 He was a publisher having worked years building other publications, books, and catalogs.

 In October 2015, John started to learn PHP, CSS, and MySql ... bootstrapping Muezbiz.
-This initial working product includes everything necessary for a social media environment to establishing stores, adding product, uploading creative content, events, a buy path, sharing, archiving, sales reports, and messaging across communities.
+This initial working product has everything necessary for a social media environment from posting, replying and sharing, setting up user defined clubs similar to a band page, uploading “sellable” and ”sharable” creative content; establishing stores and adding product; contacting a globe of like-minded local retailers; adding events; a buy path with barcodes for merchandise and tickets; archiving user posts, ads and purchases; self-serve advertising; sales reports; and messaging to individuals and communities.

 Malachy O'Connell: Developer at large.
 A full stack developer with a focus on Ruby.

 Malachy volunteered time occasionally guiding this older guy some much needed help.
 I met Malachy at a Santa Fe Incubator start up event in 2013.
 We continued to meet at the Code4 Meetups.
 Presently, he is fully employed at Los Alamos National Labs.